redlotusaustin/RooSymphony/.roo/rules/01-general-rules.md

     - Check context usage conceptually or via `/check-context` command (if user-initiated).
 If approaching limits (e.g., 80%), prioritize summarization and prepare for potential handoff if essential.

 **Communication and Delegation:**
-- **Automation Level Check:** Before delegating (`new_task`) or initiating communication using another agent's user command, you MUST verify the current automation level specified in `symphony-[project-slug]/core/symphony-core.md` permits this action.
-Follow the automation level guidelines strictly.
 - **Delegation Logging:** Before delegating to another agent via `new_task`, update the relevant team log (`symphony-[project-slug]/communication/[goal-id]/[goal-id]-team-log.md` or `symphony-[project-slug]/communication/agent-interactions.md` if goal-specific log doesn't exist).
 For each delegation include:
   ```
   ----Begin Update----